-Another of the city center’s most popular breakfast spots, Bar La Fresqui is where you’ll rub elbows with the locals who crowd in each morning to enjoy their tostada (I get mine with jamón, tomate y aceite) and a hot cup of coffee.
+Another of the city center's most popular breakfast spots, Bar La Fresqui is where you'll rub elbows with the locals who crowd in each morning to enjoy their tostadas (I get mine with jamón, tomate, y aceite) and a hot cup of coffee.

 Calle Harinas, 10

-One of the Seville’s most traditional small tapas bars, here you’ll find delicious salmorejo and plenty of montaditos.
-The tiny space is decorated with April Fair memorabilia, and you can even order a rebujito (a mix of sherry and sprite served at the Feria).
+One of Seville's most traditional small tapas bars, here you'll find delicious salmorejo and plenty of montaditos.
+The tiny space is decorated with April Fair memorabilia, and you can even order a rebujito (a mix of sherry and Sprite traditionally served at the Feria).